wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_dumpwallet.md

 ---
-title: zec:dumpwallet \[POST\] {disallowed}
+title: dumpwallet  {disallowed} - Zcash
-description: Dumps taddr wallet keys in a human-readable format.
-Overwriting anexisting file is not permitted.
+description: Example code for the dumpwallet  {disallowed} json-rpc method. Сomplete guide on how to use dumpwallet  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters